 Cover Photo: Select an image that showcases a prominent artwork or installation from the exhibition.
 This image should mirror the breadth of creativity awaiting discovery.

-Advertising: Create visuals that accentuate the exhibition's diversity of artworks or exhibits.
-To entice visitors, infuse details about featured artists, prevailing themes, and interactive elements.
+Advertising: Create visuals that highlight the exhibition's diverse artworks or exhibits.
+To entice visitors, include details about featured artists, prevailing themes, and interactive elements.

 Key Tips for Effective Cover Photos and Advertising: